samtholathrobin/samtholathrobin/README.md

 ### Hey😄
 ## It's Sam Tholath Robin
-A young and inspired programmer with a big heart and a hope to create a change.
+A young and inspired programmer with a big heart and a dream to create a change.
 <img align="right" src="https://c.tenor.com/y2JXkY1pXkwAAAAM/cat-computer.gif" alt="Coding GIF">

 <!--- Socials --->